rubensayshi/gw2spidy/README.md

 Building The Item Database
 --------------------------
-Some stuff changed recently so if it's giving you a hard time just come to the IRC channel and ask me for help ;)
 The first time you'll have to run `daemons/worker-types.php` to fetch all the item (sub)types (after that I run it nightly, just to ensure there aren't any changes, none in the past month).
 After that is done, run `daemons/fill-queue-item-db.php`, this will enqueue a job for each (sub)type to start fetch item information.
 Then run `daemons/worker-queue-item-db.php`, you'll have to do it a few times since it fetches 1 page (10 items) per queue-item, about ~22 times.